#

 As of version 2.0

-, Harpy can be used for the early stages of regular whole genome
+, Harpy can be used to process regular whole genome

-sequencing (WGS) bioinformatics.
+sequencing (WGS) data.
 Specifically, you can quality checks and trim samples,

-align sequences, and call SNPs and small indels.
+align sequences, call SNPs and small indels, phase, and impute genotypes.
 All of that is done with the flick of

 the --ignore-bx